boobaGreen/FOODS2IMPACT/README.md

 ```

 which should contain your own secret key for decryption.
 Since this is a study project, I have left the key visible in a `.envfake` file.
 You can simply rename it to `.env` and use my decryption password.
 I have left it visible only because this is a study project.

+### 🔧 Customizing Questions and Levels

+To customize the questions and levels, follow these steps:

+1.  **Create Question Files**: Create JSON files for each level containing the questions.
+The files should be named `originalAnswer.json` and placed in the respective level directories:
+    ``   -`./src/quiz/level1/originalAnswer.json`        -`./src/quiz/level2/originalAnswer.json`        -`./src/quiz/level3/originalAnswer.json```

+Each file should contain an array of questions in the following format:

+            ```
+            [
+              {
+                "question": "Your question here?",
+                "answers": [
+                  "Answer 1",
+                  "Answer 2",
+                  "Answer 3",
+                  "Answer 4"
+                ]
+              },
+              ...
+            ]
+            ```

+2.  **Create Question Files**: Create JSON files for each level containing the questions.
+The files should be named `originalAnswer.json` and placed in the respective level directories:

+            - `./src/quiz/level1/originalAnswer.json`
+            - `./src/quiz/level2/originalAnswer.json`
+            - `./src/quiz/level3/originalAnswer.json`

+Each file should contain an array of correct answers in the following format:

+            ```
+            [

+            "Correct answer for question 1",
+            "Correct answer for question 2",
+            "ecc"
+            ]

+            ```

+3.  **Encrypt the Answers**: Run the encryption script to encrypt the correct answers.
+This will create encrypted answer files in the respective level directories.

+            node src/lib/encryptAnswers.js

+You should see the following output:

+            Correct answers successfully encrypted!

+4.  **Decryption Key**: The decryption key is specified in the .env file as explained in the installation step 4.
+This key is used to encrypt and decrypt the answers, ensuring that even advanced users cannot easily find the correct answers without the key.

+By following these steps, you can customize the questions and levels while ensuring that the correct answers are securely encrypted.
+This prevents users from easily accessing the correct answers without the decryption key.

 ### 🤖 Running FOODS2IMPACT